Skip to content

 AI (Artificial Intelligence) is a field no engineer can ignore in 2026.
 With generative AI tools like ChatGPT, Claude, and Gemini now part of everyday workflows, understanding what AI is doing and how it works has become a real advantage for engineers.

-This section covers everything from AI and machine learning fundamentals to MCP — the protocol that lets AI tools connect to external services — all in a way that builds knowledge step by step.
+This section covers everything from AI and machine learning fundamentals to generative AI, RAG, fine-tuning, evaluation, AI agents, and MCP — the protocol that lets AI tools connect to external services — all in a way that builds knowledge step by step.

 Learn how AI, machine learning, and deep learning relate to each other, and understand the core concepts behind each.